 Going Solo Never Sounded So Good: Why Harry Styles' Brand of Music Is Everything

-Leaving us wanting more and getting us stoked for his first solo tour
+Leaving us wanting more and getting us stoked for #GlobeHarryStyles (his first solo tour, no less!)

 It was only when the 1D boys went their separate ways—releasing their own singles after announcing their band’s hiatus—did people begin to realize that the music styles the members wanted to pursue were actually very different.